You are here

 Representative Publications

-- Hartman, JH; Gonzalez-Hunt, C; Hall, SM; Ryde, IT; Caldwell, KA; Caldwell, GA; Meyer, JN, Genetic Defects in Mitochondrial Dynamics in Caenorhabditis elegans Impact Ultraviolet C Radiation- and 6-hydroxydopamine-Induced Neurodegeneration., International Journal of Molecular Sciences, vol 20 no. 13 (2019) [10.3390/ijms20133202] [abs].
+- Hartman, JH; Gonzalez-Hunt, C; Hall, SM; Ryde, IT; Caldwell, KA; Caldwell, GA; Meyer, JN, Genetic Defects in Mitochondrial Dynamics in Caenorhabditis elegans Impact Ultraviolet C Radiation- and 6-hydroxydopamine-Induced Neurodegeneration., International journal of molecular sciences, vol 20 no. 13 (2019) [10.3390/ijms20133202] [abs].

-- Hartman, JH; Smith, LL; Gordon, KL; Laranjeiro, R; Driscoll, M; Sherwood, DR; Meyer, JN, Swimming Exercise and Transient Food Deprivation in Caenorhabditis elegans Promote Mitochondrial Maintenance and Protect Against Chemical-Induced Mitotoxicity., Scientific Reports, vol 8 no. 1 (2018) [10.1038/s41598-018-26552-9] [abs].
+- Hartman, JH; Smith, LL; Gordon, KL; Laranjeiro, R; Driscoll, M; Sherwood, DR; Meyer, JN, Swimming Exercise and Transient Food Deprivation in Caenorhabditis elegans Promote Mitochondrial Maintenance and Protect Against Chemical-Induced Mitotoxicity., Scientific reports, vol 8 no. 1 (2018) [10.1038/s41598-018-26552-9] [abs].

-- Meyer, JN; Hartman, JH; Mello, DF, Mitochondrial Toxicity., Toxicological Sciences, vol 162 no. 1 (2018), pp. 15-23 [10.1093/toxsci/kfy008] [abs].
+- Meyer, JN; Hartman, JH; Mello, DF, Mitochondrial Toxicity., Toxicological sciences : an official journal of the Society of Toxicology, vol 162 no. 1 (2018), pp. 15-23 [10.1093/toxsci/kfy008] [abs].

 - Luz, AL; Kassotis, CD; Stapleton, HM; Meyer, JN, The high-production volume fungicide pyraclostrobin induces triglyceride accumulation associated with mitochondrial dysfunction, and promotes adipocyte differentiation independent of PPARγ activation, in 3T3-L1 cells., Toxicology, vol 393 (2018), pp. 150-159 [10.1016/j.tox.2017.11.010] [abs].